soundpress/RulesOfNYC/docs/c08/index.rst

 Employee.
 "Employee" shall mean a person who works or who expects to work in a market area on a full-time, part-time or seasonal basis for a wholesaler, seafood delivery business, loading business, unloading business or market business, but shall not include persons hired to work on an occasional basis.
 A person hired to work on an occasional basis is any person who works or has been hired to work for a wholesaler, seafood delivery business, loading business, unloading business or market business and works no more than five (5) days in any given month for the same employer.
 Any person who works for a wholesaler, seafood delivery business, loading business, unloading business or market business is presumed to be an employee unless the presumption is overcome by credible evidence produced by the person and/or the employer.

 Hearing officer.
-"Hearing officer" shall mean a person appointed or designated to conduct hearings pursuant to the procedures set forth in subdivision 12-26(b) of this subchapter relating to the suspension or revocation of a license, registration, or photo identification card.
+"Hearing officer" shall mean a person appointed or designated to conduct hearings pursuant to the procedures set forth in 17 RCNY § 12-26(b) relating to the suspension or revocation of a license, registration, or photo identification card.
 "Hearing officer" shall not include a person assigned to preside over a case that has been referred to the Office of Administrative Trials and Hearings.

 Loader.
 "Loader" shall mean any person who performs loading services.